Usage βΊ Pre and Post Loader ScriptsΒΆ

 If you use the command sudo iptables -L -n

-From this point forward, you can create any number of pre and post scripts for your own firewall setup.
-Simply drop the scripts in the folders specified in the section Location and Structure.
+From this point forward, you can create any number of pre and post bash scripts for your firewall.
+Simply drop any bash scripts you wish to load with CSF inside the folders /usr/local/include/csf/pre.d/ and /usr/local/include/csf/post.d/.

 Select what documentation you would like to proceed with next ...